yagmuracikgoz/dragon-game/README.md

 This project is for learning purposes.
-I write the codes simultaneously with the freecodecamp.
+I write these codes simultaneously with the freecodecamp.